ow3org/cardano-stake-pool-aws/README.md

 # Cardano Stake Pool Ops

 This project aims to be the most simple way to set up a Cardano Stake Pool (Block Producer & Relay nodes) inside a secure, highly-available, and fault-tolerant AWS cloud network.
 It implements an easily configurable, yet a well-opinionated approach, based on some of the best practices found inside the community.
+Soon, we intend on providing the script for other cloud providers & custom environments.

 ## 🐋 Features

 - Secure by default
 - Most simple AWS setup with 1 Core and 2 Relay nodes
-- Highly-available & fault-tolerant cloud
+- Highly-available & fault-tolerant cloud (easily portable to other clouds)
 - Automatic notifications for CPU, RAM and storage alerts when certain thresholds are met
 - Several useful management tools & beautiful graphs